JiHa-Kim/create-symbolic-link/README.md

 ## Description

 The script recursively searches for all files with a specific extension in the source directory and its subdirectories.
 For each file, it creates a symbolic link in the destination directory.
 If a symbolic link already exists, it skips the file and moves on to the next one.
+Note that it will also remove deprecated symbolic links (i.e. symbolic links in the destination folder that no longer point to a valid file).

 ## License
 This repository uses the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).